bfirner/essays/20230828-LargeDNNsLookGood--TheyMayBeFoolingUs.md

 goes up, not to 100% but who expects perfection?
 AI wins, we all go home happy.
 Let's dig into what happened here though, since the problem is simple enough for us to fully pick apart but has enough depth to demonstrate a problem.

+There are many lessons we can learn from this, but the most important thing that we can realize is that it is possible to apply deep learning to a problem in a such a way that we get seemingly good results while, in actuality, the neural network is converging to a bad (meaning inefficient and unreliable) solution.

 ## Conway's Game of Life